 In Storytelling, students use computer science to tell fun and interactive stories.
 Storytelling emphasizes creativity by encouraging students to tell a unique story each day.

-Storytelling is a complete theme designed to be completed over eight, 45-75 minute sessions.
-For each Activity, students will watch a series of videos and create one coding project with opportunities to personalize their work using “Add-Ons,” which are mini-coding challenges that build on top of the core project.
+For each of the class, students will watch a series of videos and create one coding project with opportunities to personalize their work using “Add-Ons,” which are mini-coding challenges that build on top of the core project.

 The Storytelling with Scratch course assumes students have mastered all content in the Scratch Programming course.